-- 1 Choose Tools-Font Manager.
-The Font manager dialog appears. - 2 In the Font Manager dialog,.
-You see the Font Properties dialog.
+- Choose Tools-Manage-Fonts.
+The Font manager dialog appears. - 2 In the Font Manager dialog, click New.
+You see the Font Properties dialog. - In the Version box, enter a version number.

-- 3 In the Version box, enter a version number. - In the Author box, enter your name or the name of the person who digitized the font, symbol, or design.
+- In the Author box, enter your name or the name of the person who digitized the font, symbol, or design. - 5 In the Font Type list, choose the type of font you are creating.
+You can choose either Normal, Design, Chenille, Two Color, Outline Chenille, Monogram, or Color Blend.

-- 5 In the Font Type list, choose the type of font you are creating.
-You can choose either Normal, Design, Chenille, Two Color, Outline Chenille, Monogram, Color Blend. - In the Default Letter Space box, enter the font space to adjust the standard kerning between each letter. - The Default Letter Space is 1/20 the width of your reference letter.
+6 In the Default Letter Space box, enter the font space to adjust the standard kerning between each letter.

+The Default Letter Space is 1/20 the width of your reference letter.